kaaproject/kaa/doc/Programming-guide/Key-platform-features/Notifications/index.md

 {:toc}

 The Kaa Notification subsystem enables delivery of messages from the Kaa cluster to endpoints (EP).
-Unlike configuration data that represents the desired EP state, notifications can be thought of as calls for a dynamic EP response.
+Unlike configuration data that represents the desired EP state, notifications can be thought of as calls for a dynamic EP action.
-For example, a notification may cause a client application to display a message on the UI (a user notification), or initiate immediate or delayed EP configuration synchronization with the Operations server (a system notification).
+For example, a notification may cause a client application to display a message on the UI (a user notification).

 This guide will familiarize you with the basic concepts of Kaa notifications and programming of the Kaa notification subsystem.
-It is assumed that you have already set up either a [Kaa Sandbox](http://www.kaaproject.org/download-kaa) or a [full-blown Kaa cluster]({{root_url}}Administration-guide/System-installation/Single-node-installation) and that you have created at least one [tenant]({{root_url}}Administration-guide/Tenants-and-applications-management/#TODO) and one [application]({{root_url}}Administration-guide/Tenants-and-applications-management/#managing-applications) in Kaa.
+It is assumed that you have already set up either a [Kaa Sandbox](http://www.kaaproject.org/download-kaa) or a [full-blown Kaa cluster]({{root_url}}Administration-guide/System-installation/Cluster-setup/) and that you have created at least one [tenant]({{root_url}}Administration-guide/Tenants-and-applications-management/#TODO) and one [application]({{root_url}}Administration-guide/Tenants-and-applications-management/#managing-applications) in Kaa.
 We also recommend that you review [collecting endpoint profiles guide]({{root_url}}Programming-guide/Key-platform-features/Data-collection) and [endpoint groups]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups) before you proceed with this guide.

 ### Basic architecture